adam-stokes/openstack.astokes.org-old/lib/guides/getting-started.md

 ## Testing Deployments

-- Deployment Test Guide \<tester.guide\> - Interested in helping us test the deployment of private clouds with the installer?
+- [Deployment Test Guide](/guides/testing) - Interested in helping us test the deployment of private clouds with the installer?
 We'd love that!

 ## Developer Details

-- Developer Guide \<developer.setup\> - Interested in contributing to the code?
+- [Developer Guide](/guides/developer-setup) - Interested in contributing to the code?
 Start here first.